poanchen/poanchen.github.io/_posts/2016-12-09-how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end.md

 </pre>
 Then, we need to modify the code so that we are using React way to represent the information.
 Before, we do anything.
 We first try to print the hello world in React way.
 And, here is how we are doing it.

-## Hello World version of React code
+## Hello World version of React code &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/12/09/how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end/hello-world-in-react-way.html" target="_blank">source code</a>

 <pre>
   <code class="html">